 - a.
 Where it is found by the Elections Appeal Committee that any corrupt or unconstitutional practice has been committed by a candidate at an election, or by a candidate's agent with the actual knowledge and consent of the candidate, the election of the candidate, if that candidate has been elected, is void.
 [Adapted from the Dominion Controverted Elections Act, s.
 50] - b.
 Where the election of a candidate is declared void, the candidate who has obtained the next largest number of votes shall be declared elected in lieu thereof. - c.
-Despite subsection (a), where it is found by the Elections Appeal Committee that any act or omission of a candidate at an election, or of that candidate's agents, constitutes an unconstitutional practice, but: - i. the act or omission arose from inadvertence or from accidental miscalculation, or from any other reasonable cause of a like nature, and in any case did not arise from any want of good faith; - ii. the offence was of a trivial, unimportant, and limited character; - iii. in all other respects the election was free from any corrupt or unconstitutional practice on the part of the candidate and of the candidate's agent(s); or - iv. it seems to the Elections Appeal Committee to be fair and just under the circumstances that punitive measures need not be imposed, the election of the candidate is not void by reason of the offence.
+Despite subsection (a), where it is found by the Elections Appeal Committee that any act or omission of a candidate at an election, or of that candidate's agents, constitutes an unconstitutional practice, but: - the act or omission arose from inadvertence or from accidental miscalculation, or from any other reasonable cause of a like nature, and in any case did not arise from any want of good faith; - ii. the offence was of a trivial, unimportant, and limited character; - iii. in all other respects the election was free from any corrupt or unconstitutional practice on the part of the candidate and of the candidate's agent(s); or - iv. it seems to the Elections Appeal Committee to be fair and just under the circumstances that punitive measures need not be imposed, the election of the candidate is not void by reason of the offence.
 [Adapted from the Dominion Controverted Elections Act, s.
-55 and 56]

-- 13. The Elections Appeal Committee has the power and authority to declare an election invalid by reason of any irregularity (either an act or omission), but no election shall be declared invalid if it appears to the Elections Appeal Committee that the irregularity did not affect the outcome of the election.
+55 and 56] - 13.
+The Elections Appeal Committee has the power and authority to declare an election invalid by reason of any irregularity (either an act or omission), but no election shall be declared invalid if it appears to the Elections Appeal Committee that the irregularity did not affect the outcome of the election.
 [Adapted from the Election Act (Ontario), s.
+67]

-67] - a.
+- a.
 The Elections Appeal Committee may investigate and consider any issue concerning the election if requested to do so by a candidate or student affiliated with McLaughlin College. - b.
 A request or petition must be in writing and must be presented to the Chairperson of the Elections Appeal Committee within ten days after the election. - c.
-Despite subsection (b), if Council is satisfied that there is sufficient cause or reason for doing so, Council may, by a two-thirds vote, extend the period for presenting a request or petition. - 15. - a.
+Despite subsection (b), if Council is satisfied that there is sufficient cause or reason for doing so, Council may, by a two-thirds vote, extend the period for presenting a request or petition.

+- a.
 All investigations and decisions of the Elections Appeal Committee shall be concluded within twenty days after the election. - b.
 Despite subsection (a), if Council is satisfied that there is sufficient cause or reason for doing so, Council may, by a two-thirds vote, grant to the Elections Appeal Committee additional time for the purpose of an investigation and decision. - 16.
-Members are not permitted to be seeking elected office with the McLaughlin College Council while serving on the Elections Committee.

-17. Fall Elections
+Members are not permitted to be seeking elected office with the McLaughlin College Council while serving on the Elections Committee. - 17.
+Fall Elections

 - a.
 An election shall be held in the Fall Term for the election of Directors and First Year Representatives.
-The date of the nomination and election shall be approved by the CRO based on the recommendation of the ERO, provided that elections must not occur before the completion of at least two weeks of regular school days, and not later than October 15; provided that Council may, by unanimous consent, postpone the holding of such election until no later than the first week of November.
+The election timeline shall be determined by the C.R.O, in consultation with the E.R.O, ensuring that the election concludes before Fall reading week of the Faculty of Liberal Arts and Professional Studies.
+If necessary, the emergency committee may vote to extend the election duration under exceptional circumstances.

 - b.
 The five student Members elected in the Fall shall be:

 - i. the Director of Events and Programming

-- ii. the Director of Academic Affairs:
+- ii. the Director of Academic Affairs;

 - iii. the Director of Communications; and;

 - iv. the Two First Year Representatives